hrznstudio/keycloak-theme-hrznstudio/README.md

 # keycloak-theme-govuk
-A Keycloak theme using GOV.UK Template and Elements.
+A Keycloak theme using HRZN.STUDIO Template and Elements.

 - [Using](#using)
 - [Developing](#developing)